 In Romania, subscribers pay for our services other than DTH primarily through our collection points.
 Since our DTH customers in Romania are generally located in rural areas, we collect DTH subscription fees primarily through third party collection agents.
 In Hungary, we collect subscription fees mainly through local post offices and banks.
-In the other countries where we operate, subscribers pay for services primarily through banks, and local post offices and, in Spain and Italy third parties through which we sell access to our mobile telephony and mobile internet and data services.
+In Czech Republic, subscribers pay for services primarily through banks, and local post offices and, in Spain and Italy third parties through which we sell access to our mobile telephony and mobile internet and data services.
 Overall, only a small proportion of customers pay for services via bank transfer.
-We have a network of 275 collection and sales points in Romania and 38 in Hungary as of December 31, 2013.
+We have a network of 288 collection and sales points in Romania and 38 in Hungary.
 In addition to collecting subscription fees, our collection point operators also assist customers in signing new agreements, modifying their subscription choices or terminating their subscriptions.
 Our cash collection points accept payments for all of the services that we offer in each market.